 The Asian Development Bank (ADB) has appointed Edimon Ginting as its new Country Director for Bangladesh.

-Ginting assumed office on Tuesday.
-He succeeds Manmohan Parkash who recently joined ADB’s South Asia Department as Deputy Director-General, says an ADB release.
+Ginting assumed office today.
+He succeeds Manmohan Parkash who recently joined ADB's South Asia Department as Deputy Director General.

-“The ADB team led by Mr. Ginting will further widen and deepen the strong Bangladesh–ADB partnership by managing the sovereign, private sector, and knowledge operations effectively,” he added.
+"The ADB team led by Mr. Ginting will further widen and deepen the strong Bangladesh-ADB partnership by managing the sovereign, private sector, and knowledge operations effectively."added Kenichi.

-“I look forward to working closely with the government and the people of Bangladesh to overcome the COVID-19 pandemic, restore high economic growth, and achieve the country’s development goals, including becoming an upper-middle-income country in 2031 and a developed nation in 2041,” Edimon Ginting said.
+"I look forward to working closely with the government and the people of Bangladesh to overcome the COVID-19 pandemic, restore high economic growth, and achieve the country's development goals, including becoming an upper middle-income country in 2031 and a developed nation in 2041," Ginting said.

-“Inclusive, climate-resilient, and environment-friendly development will be pursued in close collaboration with the government and development partners to promote a more harmonious and sustainable growth process in the country,” he further said.
+"Inclusive, climate-resilient, and environment-friendly development will be pursued in close collaboration with the government and development partners to promote a more harmonious and sustainable growth process in the country, "he added.

-He has been working as the Deputy Director-General for ADB’s Economic Research and Regional Cooperation Department since 2018.
+Ginting has been working as the Deputy Director General for ADB's Economic Research and Regional Cooperation Department since 2018.